 ACH offers many advantages over paper checks, including faster notification of acceptance or failure.
-That said, ACH reject codes still come days after the transaction is initiated, so it’s important to know how to resolve these rejects and provide the right information to your customers.
+That said, ACH reject codes still come days after the transaction is initiated — and sometimes incur an ACH reject fee — so it’s important to know how to resolve these rejects and provide the right information to your customers.

-To quickly rectify these rejects, it’s vital to familiarize yourself with the most common ACH reject codes and how to solve them.
+To quickly rectify these rejects, it’s vital to familiarize yourself with the most common ACH rejects and how to solve them.

 - “R01 Insufficient Funds” means the available balance is not sufficient to cover the amount of the debit entry.
 After receiving this ACH reject code, there isn’t much you can do other than rerun the transaction.
 It’s likely the customer will need to transfer money into his account, or use a different payment method, before you try again.